GregKedrovsky/Hacking/certutil.md

+# CertUtil Quick Reference
-Certutil is a command-line utility in a Windows OS that lets you manage and manipulate certificates and certificate services.
+> Certutil is a command-line utility in a Windows OS that lets you manage and manipulate certificates and certificate services.

 It can also be used on a Windows machine to transfer files, much like **wget** in Linux.